Sorry, you need to enable JavaScript to visit this website.

 Monitoring and evaluation

-Effective involvement of young people in the decision-making process in the areas of implementation and evaluation of Youth Strategy 2020 should be ensured by a National Working Group for Structured Dialogue with Youth established in January 2014, whose leadership was entrusted to the Czech Council of Children and Youth.
+Effective involvement of young people in the decision-making process in the areas of implementation and evaluation of the National Youth Strategy is to be ensured by a National Working Group for Structured Dialogue with Youth established in January 2014, whose leadership was entrusted to the Czech Council of Children and Youth.
 Structured dialogue with Youth thus became a vital part of the Czech National Youth Policy, and covers not only the processes within the EU but also national processes and agendas.

 Revisions/Updates

-The current strategy was preceded by previous strategies with the similar scope and goals, see Chapter 1 on Youth Policy Strategies.
+The current strategy, adopted in 2025 after a couple of years on non-existence of any strategic document, was preceded by previous strategies with the similar scope and goals, see Chapter 1 on Youth Policy Strategies.